 Founded in 1639 by Puritan immigrants, Guilford is distinguished by its picturesque Green and one of the nation’s largest collections of 17th- and 18th-century homes.

 From its roots as a colonial plantation, Guilford grew into a thriving farming, commercial and maritime community, as well as a popular summer destination.
 The Green is ringed by churches, the town library and community center, shops, restaurants and historic homes—many of which double as performance venues during the Guilford Performing Arts Festival.
-The newly renovated Guilford High School has a state-of-the-art performing arts center to complement the school’s excellent music and theatre arts programs.
+Guilford High School has a state-of-the-art performing arts center to complement the school’s excellent music and theatre arts programs.